kevinslin/seed-tldr/vault/common.repren.md

 > Multi-pattern string replacement and file renaming tool.
 > More information: <https://github.com/jlevy/repren>.

-- Do a dry-run renaming a directory of pngs with a literal string replacement:
+- Do a dry-run renaming a directory of PNGs with a literal string replacement:

 `repren --dry-run --rename --literal --from '{{find_string}}' --to '{{replacement_string}}' {{*.png}}`

-- Do a dry-run renaming a directory of jpegs with a regular expression:
+- Do a dry-run renaming a directory of JPEGs with a regular expression:

 `repren --rename --dry-run --from '{{regular_expression}}' --to '{{replacement_string}}' {{*.jpg}} {{*.jpeg}}`

-- Do a find-and-replace on the contents of a directory of csv files:
+- Do a find-and-replace on the contents of a directory of CSV files:

 `repren --from '{{([0-9]+) example_string}}' --to '{{replacement_string \1}}' {{*.csv}}`